 ETFs generate income for investors in two main ways: distributions and capital gains.

-ETF distributions are payments made to ETF holders, usually from income from the ETF’s underlying assets, (like e.g., dividends received from the stocks or interest from the bonds within the ETF).
+ETF distributions are payments made to ETF holders, usually from income from the ETF’s underlying assets (e.g., dividends received from the stocks or interest from the bonds within the ETF).
 Distributions may also include capital gains made by the ETF itself (e.g., the ETF has sold one of its underlying assets and made a capital gain).
 These distributions are usually paid to investors quarterly or semi-annually.

 ETFs usually provide investors with a Standard Distribution Statement that breaks down what you need to declare in your tax return.
 Distributions are generally considered ordinary income, meaning they need to be included in your annual tax return.
 The type of income distributed (e.g., dividends, interest) should retain its character when it reaches you.
 This means if the ETF distribution includes dividends, you’ll pay tax on the dividends at your marginal tax rate.